You are using an outdated browser. Please upgrade your browser to improve your experience.

 How are late complications treated?

 If you have late complications after transplant, there are treatments available.
 When problems are found early, they can be treated better.
-Sometimes, you may need to try 2 or 3 different treatments before finding a medicine or combination of medicines that work best for you.
+Sometimes, you may need to try two or three different treatments before finding a medicine or combination of medicines that work best for you.
 Talk to your doctor to learn more about the best treatment for you.

 Here are some tips to manage symptoms of common late complications: